 Gradients of public

 On the face of it, it seems a little odd to be thinking about the publicness of different social media.
-Whatever ‘social’ is, it would appear to have ‘public’ as its main purpose.
+Whatever ‘social’ is, it might appear to have ‘public’ as its main purpose.
 But when cultures with specific behavioural traditions come to use these systems, their relative publicness becomes important.

 In my latest piece on Marvell in manuscript and print, I refer to a “gradient” of publicness, which stems from Harold Love.
 Love defines publication as ‘a move from a private realm of creativity to a public realm of consumption’.
 Inevitably, there are many different forms that this publicity can take.

-At one end of the scale is material that is written for publication, then printed and distributed widely.
-At the other end of the scale, the ‘weakest’ form of publication, is when a text is shown to one other person (i.e. merely ceased to be private).
+At one end of the scale is material that is written for publication then printed and distributed widely.
+At the other end of the scale, the ‘weakest’ form of publication, is when a text is shown to one other person (i.e. merely ceased to be private) but there is no record of the share.
 Clearly, there’s a great deal that falls in between.

 The scale of publicness is just as prevalent in the move from print to digital as it was in the widespread move from manuscript to print centuries ago.
 The challenge is, of course, where forms of privacy are compromised.